Noise induced transition in Josephson junction with second harmonic: Model

 \section{Model}

 We consider a Josephson junction model with first as well as second harmonic in the current phase relation(CPR).
-We would consider the case when bias current is zero.
-The governing equation for the system is as follows,
+The governing equation for the system is

+where $R$, $I_1,I_2$ and $I$ are the junction resistance, the first and second harmonic of Josephson critical current and the bias current; $\phi$ and $C$ represent the phase difference and the capacitance between the two superconductors respectively.
+We would consider the case when the bias current is $I=0$.
+Rewriting Eq.\ref{eq:JJeqn} we obtain

-where, $f_1$ and $f_2$ are amplitude of first and second harmonic and $\beta$ is the damping parameter of Josephson current.
-We would consider $\beta\approx0$.
-Hence, We can write Eq.\eqref{eq:JJwithsecharmonic} in terms of Josephson potential $V$ as,
+where $f_1=\frac{2e}{\hbar C} I_1$ and $f_2=\frac{2e}{\hbar C} I_2; \beta=\frac{1}{CR}$ is the damping parameter of Josephson current.
+For algebraic simplicity, we consider the case $\beta=0$.
+However, the general case can be considered in the same way (see Eq. \ref{eq:Gwithbeta}).
+Hence, We can write Eq.\ref{eq:JJwithsecharmonic} in terms of Josephson potential $V$ as

-where,
+where

 The condition for stabilization of $\phi=\pi$ position is obtained by putting $\frac{\partial^2 V}{\partial \phi^2}|_{\phi=\pi}>0$, i.e., $2f_2>f_1$.
-It can be observed from the potential that $f_1>2f_2$ configuration for the system is unstable at $\phi=\pi$.
-This work of ours shows how this unstable can be stabilised in presence of multiplicative periodically modulated coloured noise.
 Our study is in the other regime, i.e., $f_1>2f_2$.
-The equation governing the stochastically driven system is as follows,
+It can be observed from the potential(Eq.\ref{eq:Veffwithoutnoise}) that $f_1>2f_2$ configuration for the system is unstable at $\phi=\pi$.
+This work shows how this unstable configuration can be stabilized in presence of modulation of the potential barrier.
+The equation governing the stochastically modulated system is

-where, $\xi(t)$ is the noise whose power spectrum has a peak at high frequency compared to the natural frequency of the system when no drive is present.
-This choice of $\xi$ ensures that the deviations of the variable $\phi$ caused by the stochastic vibration of the suspension point are small.
+where $\xi(t)$ is the noise whose power spectrum has a peak at a high frequency compared to the natural frequency of the system when $\xi(t)$ is absent.
+This choice of $\xi$ ensures that the deviations of the variable $\phi$, caused by the stochastic vibration, are small.
 Hence, a separation of ``slow" and ``fast" variable is possible.
-The noise is taken to be Gaussian distributed with zero mean, $\langle\xi(t)\rangle=0$, and temporal correlation goes as,
+The noise is taken to be Gaussian distributed with zero mean, $\langle\xi(t)\rangle=0$, and the temporal correlation goes as

-Henceforth, angular bracket $\langle...\rangle$ will denote averaging over the noise, where $\sigma^2$ is the variance of the stochastic process, and $\nu$ is the modulation frequency which is taken to be very high. $\alpha$ is the attenuation parameter.
+Henceforth, angular bracket $\langle...\rangle$ will denote averaging over the time, where $\sigma^2$ is the variance of the stochastic process, $\nu$ is the modulation frequency which is taken to be very high compared to the natural frequency of JJ with both harmonic and $\alpha$ is the attenuation parameter.
+We have studied the problem under the limit $1<\alpha \ll \nu$.
+For the simplicity of calculation, we have not included any additive noise.
+However, we have shown in the numerical analysis that inclusion of small additive noise does not affect the results significantly.